-If we are unable to effectively persuade prospective customers to buy our services in substitution for those of an incumbent service provider, our revenue growth may suffer.
+If we are unable to effectively persuade prospective customers to buy our services in substitution for those of an incumbent service provider.

-Some of our newer products and initiatives require that we persuade prospective customers, or customers of our existing products, to buy our newer products in substitution for those of an incumbent service provider.
-In some instances, the prospective customer may have built their systems and processes around the incumbent's products.
-Persuading such prospective customers to switch service providers may be difficult and require longer sales cycles, which will affect our ability to increase revenue in these areas.
+Some of our newer products and initiatives, require that we persuade prospective customers, or customers of our existing products, to buy our newer products in substitution for those of an incumbent service provider.
+In some instances, the prospective customer may have build their systems and processes around the incumbent's products.
+Persuading such prospective customers to switch service providers may be difficult and require longer sales cycles, that will affect our ability to increase revenue in these areas.
 Moreover, the incumbent service provider may have the ability to significantly discount its services or enter into long-term agreements, which would further impede our ability to increase our revenues.